Hand-Knotted Carpets

 Regular vacuuming, rotating the carpet to ensure even wear, addressing spills immediately, and professional cleaning every 1-2 years are essential for maintaining a hand-knotted carpet.

-9. Can hand-knotted carpets be repaired?
+9. Can hand-knotted carpet be repaired?

-10. Are hand-knotted carpets environmentally friendly?
+10. Are hand-knotted carpet environmentally friendly?

 11. What are the benefits of using natural dyes in hand-knotted carpets?